 New construction or major improvements to Town’s physical infrastructure, including streets, sidewalks, stormwater drains, and the sanitary sewer system.
 Infrastructure improvements must extend the useful life of the infrastructure by at least ten (10) years to be appropriately classified as a Capital Project;

-Feasibility studies, engineering design services, or consultant services which are ancillary to a future Capital Project.
+Feasibility studies, engineering design services, or consultant services which support and a part of a future Capital Project

 Enterprise Fund - a separate accounting and financial reporting mechanism for municipal services for which a fee is charged in exchange for goods or services.
 Revenues and expenses of the service are segregated into a fund with financial statements separate from all other governmental activities.